Mario Kart Tour

-is a 2019 kart racing mobile game and the ninth mainline entry in the Mario Kart series, developed by Nintendo EPD and published by Nintendo for iOS and Android devices.
-The game was announced in January 2018 and was released on September 25, 2019, on Apple App Store and Google Play.
+is a 2019 kart racing video game developed by Nintendo EPD and published by Nintendo for Android and iOS.
+The game features biweekly, downloadable themed tours with different cups, each of which has three courses and a bonus challenge.
+Courses are based on those that have appeared previously in the Mario Kart series, as well as new ones that are based on real-world cities.
+Mario Kart Tour was announced in January 2018 and was released on September 25, 2019, on Apple's App Store and Google Play.
+The game received mixed reviews from critics.

-This game features biweekly, downloadable themed tours with different cups, each of which has three courses and a bonus challenge.
-In addition to courses which already appeared in the Mario Kart series, Mario Kart Tour includes courses located in world cities (New York, Tokyo, Paris, London, Vancouver, Los Angeles, Berlin, Sydney, Singapore, Amsterdam, and Bangkok).